Paranthodon: Paleoecology

 The Kirkwood Formation is in South Africa, and many fossils of different species and genera have been discovered in it, with Paranthodon being the first uncovered.
 The formation is of a Late Jurassic to Early Cretaceous age, with the oldest deposits from the Tithonian, about 145.5 million years ago, and the youngest rocks being from the Valanginian, about 130 million years ago.
 The specific vertebrate-bearing portion of the formation is approximately level with the upper region of the Sundays River Formation, which has been dated to 139 to 131 mya based on microfossils.
-A large variety of different animal groups have been found in the formation, including dinosaurs, at least two different sphenodontian lizards, multiple teleost fishes, a few crocodylians, some frog specimens, and also turtles.
+A large variety of different animal groups have been found in the formation, including dinosaurs, at least two different sphenodontian tuataras, multiple teleost fishes, a few crocodylians, some frog specimens, and also turtles.
 A large amount of the material of the Kirkwood formation only includes isolated teeth or partial and fragmentary pieces of bone.
 Dinosaurs of the formation include a basal tetanuran, the primitive ornithomimosaurian Nqwebasaurus, the sauropod Algoasaurus, a potential titanosaurian, many ornithischians, a genus of ornithopod Iyuku, and a "hypsilophodontid" (the family Hypsilophodontidae is no longer considered to be a natural grouping).
 Multiple additional sauropod taxa have been discovered, including a basal eusauropod, a brachiosaurid, a dicraeosaurid and a derived diplodocid.

 If the referral of teeth from Ethiopia to Paranthodon is correct, then the taxon's geographic range is extended significantly.
 The Mugher locality is approximately 151 million years old, about 14 million older than has previously been suggested for Paranthodon, as well as across both southern and eastern Africa.
 The fauna in the Mugher locality differ from elsewhere of the same time and place in Africa.
 While the Tendaguru has abundant stegosaurs, sauropods, ornithopods and theropods, the Mugher Mudstone preserves the stegosaur Paranthodon, a hypsilophodontid ornithopod, a probable sauropod, and theropods related to Allosauridae and Dromaeosauridae.